-Nowadays, web developers are able to access ready-made solutions instead of writing the functions from scratch, which of course has great positive impact on the speed of development.
+Now, web developers are able to access ready-made solutions instead of writing the functions from scratch.
+Of course, this has a great positive impact on the speed of web application development.

-When we look at Ruby from this point of view, it stands out due to extensive libraries called Ruby gems.
-They offer particular functionalities to Ruby applications you build up.
-Suppose you want to have an authentication function in your program - you don't need to write one, you can get it in a form of a gem.
-And this is only one example among thousands of Ruby gems available for free.
+When we look at Ruby from this point of view, it stands out due to extensive libraries called Ruby on Rails gems.
+They offer particular functionalities to the Ruby applications you build up.
+Suppose you want to have an authentication function in your program - you don't need to write one.
+You can get it in the simple form of a Ruby on Rails gem.
+And this is only one example among thousands of top Ruby gems available for free.

-In the present article, we are going to uncover top Ruby gems we use in web development at Codica, and what specific tasks each of them helps us carry out.
+In the present article, we are going to uncover the top Ruby on Rails gems we use in web development at Codica.
+We will also consider what specific tasks each of them helps us carry out.